SCHOOL COUNSELING DEPARTMENT

 Step 2 is to complete the FAFSA here.

-MEFA has created a great checklist for what you need and the steps to complete the FAFSA.
+MEFA has created a checklist for what you need and the steps to complete the FAFSA.
 That document can be found here.

-FAFSA Day 2024
+FAFSA Day 2024 - April 30 + May 13

 FAFSA Day is a non-profit, volunteer driven program providing free assistance to students and families seeking to complete the FAFSA.

-Events this year will take place on Mondays from 6-7:30pm on March 11, April 8, and May 13.
-During these online sessions, financial aid professionals from colleges and organizations across Massachusetts are ready and available to answer questions
+The last two events this year will take place on Tuesday, April 30 and Monday, May 13 from 6-7:30pm.
+During these online sessions, financial aid professionals from colleges and organizations across Massachusetts will be ready and available to answer questions and walk you and your family through the application process.

 For more information and to register, visit their website here.

-uAspire Financial Aid Workshops
+uAspire Workshops

-Financial Aid Offer Review: The Financial Aid Offer provides students and families with critical information to interpret their financial aid offers. uAspire advisors will share key details about the different types of financial aid, best practices for reviewing and comparing financial aid offers, and the essential next steps to take after determining how much each college will cost.
+Financial Aid Offer Review: The Financial Aid Offer provides students and families with critical information to interpret their financial aid offers.
+In this workshop on Wednesday, April 24 from 5-6pm, uAspire advisors will share key details about the different types of financial aid, best practices for reviewing and comparing financial aid offers, and the essential next steps to take after determining how much each college will cost.
+Register for this webinar here.

 Students with 504s or IEPs